glemiere/driftlock/assets/validators/step.md

 - `stepDescription`: the exact, self-contained step text.
 - `executorResult`: JSON emitted by the executor (matching `execute-step.schema.json`).
 - `codeSnapshots`: map of file path → current file content for all files the executor claims to have touched.
-- `allowedFiles`: list of files the executor is allowed to touch for this step.

 Output:
 - A single JSON object conforming to `validate-plan.schema.json`: